 I am a staunch believer that kids NEED time off.
-They need time to dig in the dirt for no reason other than digging in the dirt but I get asked year after year to put together a list of things parents can do to get their kids ready for preschool and kindergarten.
+They need time to dig in the dirt for no reason other than digging in the dirt.
+However, people ask me, year after year, to put together a list of things parents can do to get their kids ready for preschool and kindergarten.
 These five things are the things I would tell my own friends they should do to get their kids ready to go to or go back to school.
 So I am sharing it with you.
 Getting kids ready doesn’t have to be stressful or expensive but we do need to take time to prepare our kids.
-This is just the tip of the iceberg if you want a much more in depth look at what kids really need check out my dear friend Deborah J. Stewart’s new book Ready For Kindergarten.
+This is just the tip of the iceberg if you want a much more in-depth look at what kids really need, check out my dear friend Deborah J. Stewart’s new book Ready For Kindergarten.

 This post contains affiliate links.

 Reading doesn’t only help teach your child to read it also works on many of the other things on this list.
 Listening and taking turns are two obvious lessons children can learn while reading with a parent but what I love most is that reading a book can often open up a dialogue.
 This is so important.
 Opening up a dialogue like this lets kids express worries and other challenges they are facing.

 Try books about school to get your child to open up about how they are feeling and their needs regarding going to or back to school.
 Further down are more book suggestions for tougher issues like anxiety, bullying, and standing up for yourself.
 For older children reading over the summer is imperative but if you have let it slide jump back on the reading train now so your child is ready to go back to the class with the same ability they left with.

 - Maisy Goes to Preschool: A Maisy First Experiences Book by Lucy Cousins